-Lungs of London - King Edward V11 Memorial Park.
+Lungs - King Edward V11 Memorial Park

 Ventilating shaft for the Rotherhithe Tunnel